flakiness/kubik/README.md

 > then Kubik will re-run the build one time, causing "infinite" builds.
 You'll observe this
 > with tasks never completing.
 > Use `ignore` option to mitigate this behavior.

+## Colors in Kubik TUI

+Kubik TUI **does not** use terminal emulator to run task processes, so the processes don't have interactive terminal attached and might not render colors.

+Clients can manually override this behavior of their tools, using the `process.env.KUBIK_TUI` env variable to force tools to output colors.

 ## Parallelization